About Our Preschool

 The Herzog Family Center is a well-established academy of early learning meeting student’s social, emotional, and intellectual needs.

-Relationship on consistency is paramount when interacting with students.
+Relationships and consistency are paramount when interacting with students.
 We believe our behavior guidance policy is to follow the expectation of fairness and respect when interacting with children.
 The goal is to establish and maintain positive relationships with the students and teachers.
 We use a two-choice system directed by the teacher.
 The choices must be safe and non-punitive.
 Allowing students to have input in the decision-making process allows for less conflict and power-struggle scenarios.
+Ex: It’s time to wash our hands.
+Would you like to do it by yourself or with my help?
+If a child refuses to answer then they are automatically choosing your help.
+You can remind them that next time we hope they will choose to do it on their own.
+If they make a choice let them know, “great choice!”

-Students are fallible and will make many different mistakes.
-This is an opportunity to learn; not a time to use corrective action to punish.
-Students will not be forced to do anything; they are given choices and we respect their decision.
-When a child is not ready to make a decision on their own, we help them by allowing teachers to switch with another teacher to see if they can connect and bridge the relationship.
+Students are fallible and will make many different choices that may result in mistakes.
+This is not failure, but an opportunity to learn; not a time to use corrective action to punish.
+Students are not forced to do anything; they are given choices and we respect their decision.
+When a child is not ready to make a decision on their own, we give them time with a teacher.
+We help them by allowing teachers to work with them one-on-one, and if the connections are not being made, switching with other teachers to see if they can connect and bridge the relationship.
+We use “tools in our tool boxes” but sometimes we exceed all of our tools and then turn to the child’s parents/caregivers to help.
+This sometimes results in families needing some outside resources.

-Three Questions HFC uses when Problem Solving with Students
+Three Questions HFC uses when Problem Solving and Debriefing with Students:

 1. What were you doing?